SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-2.md

 ### Add Logic to your Application Service

-The next step is to add the logic to create a new maintenance notification every time a notification is created on the SAP BTP.
+The next step is to add logic that creates a new maintenance notification whenever a notification is created in SAP BTP.
 For this, we will create a new CAP handler, which is invoked before a new notification is created in CAP.